 In the past few years, many financial companies have begun to offer robo-advisors, also commonly known as “robos", “online advisors", or “digital advisors”.
-The E*TRADE robo-advisor is Core Portfolios.
+The E*TRADE from Morgan Stanley robo-advisor is Core Portfolios.

 If you decide to use a robo-advisor, the first step is to take a short online survey evaluating your financial goals, risk tolerance, and investing time horizon to identify an appropriate portfolio strategy and asset allocation.
 While these portfolio strategies can vary, they generally fall into one of three general categories—conservative, moderate, or aggressive.

 After you select the asset allocation and enroll in the product, technology helps automatically invest and manage your assets—a feature new investors may find to be an advantage.
 Robo-advisors typically invest in exchange-traded funds (ETFs) to give investors broad diversification with low underlying expenses.
 They select different types of ETFs to help manage investment returns and market risk with diversification.

 It's no secret that markets tend to zig and zag, and robos factor this in as well.
 So, if your portfolio's target allocation fluctuates too far outside your desired asset allocation, the portfolio is rebalanced to get back to its original targets.

 Now that you have an overview of how robos work, the natural follow-up question is: Is it right for me?
 You can learn about a robo-advisor’s fundamental features in a document called a Form ADV.
 It outlines the fees, asset allocations, and investment vehicles, which can vary greatly among financial firms.
 Generally, here are five features to consider before diving in: